Big Ten postpones fall sports, including football, indefinitely

 The Pac-12 mentioned serious cardiac side effects of the coronavirus in its decision to cancel fall sports.

-On Monday, the Big Ten presidents reportedly were on the verge of canceling the fall season, but a strong pushback from players in the #WeWantToPlay movement and insurgency from prominent coaches stretched the decision to Tuesday.
+On Monday, a strong pushback from players in the #WeWantToPlay movement and from prominent Big Ten coaches helped stretch the presidents’ decision to Tuesday.
 Nebraska’s Scott Frost promised that the Cornhuskers would play a rogue schedule this fall if the Big Ten canceled the season.
 Ohio State’s Ryan Day, whose team is considered a national championship contender, left open the possibility of following Frost’s approach.

-When asked on BTN if Nebraska or any other conference team could play teams outside of the Big Ten this fall, Warren pointed to the passion in coaches’ statements but wouldn’t answer the question directly.
+When asked on BTN if Nebraska or any other conference team could play teams outside of the Big Ten this fall, Warren pointed to the passion in coaches’ statements but wouldn’t directly answer the question.
 “These are issues we will address at the appropriate time,” he said.
 “Today is not the appropriate day to do that.”

 Nebraska athletic director Bill Moos and Frost, plus Chancellor Ronnie Green and University System President Ted Carter, released a statement critical of the Big Ten’s decision.

-“We are very disappointed in the decision by the Big Ten Conference to postpone the fall football season, as we have been and continue to be ready to play,” the statement read. “ … We will continue to consult with medical experts and evaluate the situation as it emerges.
-We hope it may be possible for our student athletes to have the opportunity to compete.”
+“We are very disappointed in the decision by the Big Ten Conference to postpone the fall football season, as we have been and continue to be ready to play,” the statement read. “ … We hope it may be possible for our student athletes to have the opportunity to compete.”

+Wisconsin athletic director Barry Alvarez, during a BTN interview, summed up the disappointment across the Big Ten’s 11 states and 14 universities.

+“The decision’s made, no one likes it, but we’re in a pandemic,” he said.